 - Hard – test items that are too difficult to waste your time on.
 Make educated guesses and move on.

-Additional NMAT Tips.
+Additional NMAT Tips

 - Sleep well before the day of the exam.
 Lack of sleep severely derails one’s concentration.

-- If possible, visit the testing location a few days before the exam to familiarize yourself with the area, its traffic condition, and the specific room where you’re assigned.
-If the room is air-conditioned, for example, it won’t harm if you bring a jacket just in case.
+- If possible, visit the testing location a few days before the exam to familiarize yourself with the area, its traffic condition, and the specific room you’re assigned.
+If the room is air-conditioned, for example, it won’t you harm if you bring a jacket just in case.

 - Don’t forget to bring the required documents on the test date: NMAT Identification Form, Examination Permit, Valid School ID/Government-issued ID/Valid Passport, and photocopy of Transcript of Records (for college graduates only).

 - Bring enough pencils (No. 2 or HB) and erasers.
-Examinees are also advised to bring a long transparent plastic envelope where they can put their personal valuables and other allowed items.
+Examinees are also advised to bring a long transparent plastic envelope where they can put their valuables and other allowed items.

 - Arrive at the test site early, preferably a few minutes before 7:00 AM.
 All examinees must be inside their testing rooms as early as 7:15 AM.